-Cross-sectional imaging of the chest, abdomen, and pelvis by CT or MRI may be used to assess the size, extent, location, and structures that are in close proximity to the ILN, as well as the presence of pelvic and retroperitoneal lymph nodes and distant metastasis.^{74,75} Imaging is an important addition to bilateral palpation as 13% to 16% of patients without palpable lymph nodes still have occult metastases and 20% to 40% of patients with palpable lymph nodes are found to be nonmetastatic.74,76 When considering one imaging modality to evaluate the stage of the primary lesion and lymph node status, MRI appears to be the best choice to enhance the physical exam in patients where the inguinal region is difficult to assess (eg, morbidity, previous chemotherapy/RT).77-79 18F fluorodeoxyglucose (FDG) PET/CT is best used as a diagnostic modality in those patients with cN+ penile cancer following other imaging studies showing concern for more extensive burden of metastatic disease.80-85 A systematic review and metaanalysis evaluating the accuracy of 18F-FDG PET/CT for diagnosing ILN involvement in penile cancer found that PET/CT had a relatively low pooled sensitivity for detection of ILN metastasis in patients with cN0 disease (56.5%) but a higher pooled sensitivity for patients with cN+ disease (96.4%), supporting the use of PET/CT as an imaging modality only in patients with clinically node-positive disease.86

-Consideration needs to be given to whether or not the primary lesion demonstrated any adverse prognostic factors.
-If one or more of these high-risk features is present, then pathologic ILN staging must be performed.
-Up to 25% of patients with nonpalpable lymph nodes harbor micrometastases.87 Therefore, several predictive factors have been evaluated for their ability to identify the presence of occult lymph node metastasis.^{54,88} Slaton et al87 concluded that patients with pathologic stage T2 or greater disease were at significant risk (42%-80%) of nodal metastases if they exhibited greater than 50% poorly differentiated cancer and/or vascular invasion, and therefore should be recommended to undergo an inguinal lymph node dissection (ILND).^{5,87} These factors can then further define patients into low-, intermediate-, and high-risk groups for lymph node metastasis.^{26,89,90} The European Association of Urology determined risk stratification groups for patients with nonpalpable ILNs, and validated this in both uni- and multivariate analyses of prognostic factors.
-Patients can be stratified based on stage and/or grade into risk groups based on the likelihood of harboring occult node-positive disease, with the low-risk group as those with T1b disease (lymphovascular invasion); and the high-risk group as those with T2 or G3/G4 disease.^{35,89}
+Cross-sectional imaging of the chest, abdomen, and pelvis by CT or MRI may be used to assess the size, extent, location, and structures that are in close proximity to the ILN, as well as the presence of pelvic and retroperitoneal lymph nodes and distant metastasis.^{83,84} Imaging is an important addition to bilateral palpation as 13% to 16% of patients without palpable lymph nodes still have occult metastases and 20% to 40% of patients with palpable lymph nodes are found to be nonmetastatic.83,85 When considering one imaging modality to evaluate the stage of the primary lesion and lymph node status, MRI appears to be the best choice to enhance the physical examination in patients where the inquinal region is difficult to assess (eg, morbidity, previous chemotherapy/RT).86-88 Fluorodeoxyglucose (FDG)-PET/CT is best used as a diagnostic modality in those patients with cN+ penile cancer following other imaging studies showing concern for more extensive burden of metastatic disease.89-94 A systematic review and metaanalysis evaluating the accuracy of FDG-PET/CT for diagnosing ILN involvement in penile cancer found that PET/CT had a relatively low pooled sensitivity for detection of ILN metastasis in patients with cN0 disease (56.5%) but a higher pooled sensitivity for patients with cN+ disease (96.4%), supporting the use of PET/CT as an imaging modality only in patients with clinically node-positive disease.95 evaluated for their ability to identify the presence of occult lymph node metastasis.
+63,97 Slaton et al96 concluded that patients with pathologic stage T2 or greater disease were at significant risk (42%-80%) of nodal metastases if they exhibited greater than 50% poorly differentiated cancer and/or vascular invasion, and therefore should be recommended to undergo an inquinal lymph node dissection (ILND).^{5,96} These factors can then further define patients into low-, intermediate-, and high-risk groups for lymph node metastasis.^{29,98,99} The European Association of Urology determined risk stratification groups for patients with nonpalpable ILNs, and validated this in both uni- and multivariate analyses of prognostic factors.
+Patients can be stratified based on stage and/or grade into risk groups based on the likelihood of harboring occult node-positive disease, with the low-risk group defined as patients with Tis, Ta, or T1a disease; the intermediate group as those with T1b disease (lymphovascular invasion); and the high-risk group as those with T2 or G3/G4 disease.
+98,100 Other systematic and retrospective reviews identified lymphovascular invasion, higher grade tumors, higher stage tumors (both clinical and pathological), infiltrative and reticular invasion, increased depth of invasion, perineural invasion, and younger age at diagnosis as clinical risk factors predictive of inquinal lymph node metastases in penile SCC.
+101,102 Of these risk factors, lymphovascular invasion and tumor grade were most strongly associated with lymph node metastasis.
+101